surifirstpin/biplus_documentation/docs/How to Create a Report.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/34c8d8bc129b2e32ded89f8d3f9816b6a8fd1624/images/radar_chart.png)

-- **Points** on selecting the checkbox it enables pointers for the data range in line chart.
+- **Points** on selecting this checkbox it enables pointers for the data range in line chart.

-- **Point style** will specify how the data points will appear on chart. below are the following options are available.
+- **Point style** it will specify the way that data points should appear on chart.
+Options are available.
   - Circle
   - Triangle
   - Rectangle